TECH SHOWCASE

 As a tech-driven company serving some of the world’s largest scholarly publishers, we aspire to spearhead advances that disrupt and revolutionise publishing processes.

-Three years ago, we embarked on a hugely transformative and ambitious journey.
-We call this our ‘Future Technology Vision’, or FTV for short.
-We took a careful look at the technology that supports our service delivery, and worked with the aim of redesigning every component of our production technology backbone to be much more efficient, learning all the time, and error-aware.
+As part of our ‘Future Technology Vision’, or FTV for short, we took a careful look at the technology that supports our service delivery, and evaluated it against the expectations and evolution of the publishing industry.
+With innovation, agility, and an unwavering commitment to excellence as our guiding principles, we have been working on redesigning every component of our production technology backbone to be much more efficient, learning all the time, and error-aware.

 The Four Core Pillars